CSE-110-Group-29/Electric-Pomato/specs/adrs/020121-high-fidelity-design-frontend.md

     - This might make the application a lot less intuitive and understandable for the user
 28. I need more time! button
     - ~~Our reasoning for changing the button if the number of actual Pomodoros exceeds that of the user's estimated Pomodoros is because one of one of the philosophies behind the Pomodoro Technique: you should start getting a feel for how much time each task should take as you employ this technique, which should help you with planning.
 This small time pressure should help encourage the aforementioned idea.~~
-    - UPDATE: the development team thinks this makes the logic a little more complicated than needed.
+    - ~~UPDATE: the development team thinks this makes the logic a little more complicated than needed.~~
-    - UPDATE: They want to change this button to use the same logic as the “I finished early!” so it doesn’t forcibly kick the user off, which may stress out the user.
+    - ~~UPDATE: They want to change this button to use the same logic as the “I finished early!” so it doesn’t forcibly kick the user off, which may stress out the user.~~
-    - UPDATE: The button now merely changes to “I finished!”
+    - ~~UPDATE: The button is now changed to “I finished!”~~
+    - UPDATE: Teresa brought up that both buttons ("I need another Pomodoro" and "I finished") should be implemented; these buttons should have a toggle function that enables the user to swap back and forth between these two buttons.
+Clicking on "I finished!" changes the screen to the "Next Task" screen while clicking on "I need another Pomodoro" should change the screen to the "Current Task:" screen.
 29. Prompt the user to input more tasks if they completed all their tasks
     - ~~Perhaps the user may want to do more tasks in a single day, and this doesn't add much complexity~~
     - ~~UPDATE: the development team thinks that implementing this is wishful thinking, so we are moving this to rejected.~~